PMizz13/ma-browser-card/README.md

 ## Notes

 - The `ma_token` is stored in plaintext in your Lovelace config.
 Treat it like a password — don't share your dashboard YAML publicly if it contains your token.
-- Library browsing loads up to 500 items per section.
+- Library browsing loads up to 500 items per section for performance.
 Search covers your full library regardless of this limit.
-- The card uses a WebSocket connection directly to your MA server for Recently Played data and the queue view.
+- The card uses a WebSocket connection directly to your MA server for Recently Played, Recently added and the queue view.
 This requires `ma_url` and `ma_token` to be set.
+- There is a hidden scroll bar in the media view section for use with a mouse or trackpad without a scroll feature, just click on the right side of the pane where you would expect a scroll bar to usually be and it will show up

 ## Troubleshooting